dwallach1/Stocker/README.md

 # Storing Query Data
 To store all of the information, every time a url is parsed, a new webnode is generated.
 After all of the urls are parsed for a given query, the batch of webnodes are written to the csv file and the parsed urls are stored in the json file under the stocks ticker (uppercase).
 Along with the WebNode fields, the stock's ticker is included in each row as well as classification.
+The WedNode's attributes are based on a dictionary that is formed from the flags set in the function call.
+The attributes set on the WebNode, will be the headers of the csv file.
+If you try to combine WebNodes with different attributes in one csv file, the program will throw an error becuase it is all based on dictionary operations.
 The classification is based on the stock price fluctuations of the associated ticker over a given time interval (default 10 minutes).
 If the stock's price increased, the classification is +1, decreased: -1, and neutral: 0.
 I am using Google's API for the stock prices, they only offer free data (at the minute interval) for the most recent 14 weekdays.
 For this reason, if there was no